Fellowship FAQs

 When you apply, you can let us know which cites you’d be able to attend an in-person Fellowship, and whether you’re interested in a remote placement.

 The number of placements we’re able to offer depends on the number of host companies who sign up to be part of the fellowship.
-In 2019 we had six host companies, in 2021 we had nine, and in 2022 we had 17.
+In 2019 we had six host companies, in 2021 we had nine, in 2022 we had 17 and in 2024 we had 14.
 Sometimes companies offer two placements, which allows us to create even more fellowships.

 We also have a Fellow Coordinator who is part of the Multitrack team.
 They provide outside support and advice as needed during the fellowship.
 Fellows have a weekly check in with this person, and can also ask to speak to them as needed outside of this regular check in.